muksmuks/muksmuks.github.io/about.md

 permalink: /about/
 ---

-Data Scientist working with IBM Data and AI.
-Finding insuraunce fraud
+<h4>Data Scientist working with IBM Data and AI.
+Finding insuraunce fraud</h4>

 I’m a visual learner, and I really liked the illustrated style.